VRF replacement in NYC, commercial retrofit.

 - 05

-Crane day and after-hours install surcharge
+Rigging day and after-hours install surcharge

-Hi-rise outdoor unit replacement needs a crane day ($3,500 to $10,000) plus a street-closure permit (NYPD coordination).
+Hi-rise outdoor unit replacement needs a rigging day ($3,500 to $10,000) plus a street-closure permit (NYPD coordination).
 After-hours install surcharge on commercial buildings runs 15 to 35 percent above standard labor.
 Both items price separately on the proposal.

 - 06